fsqizz/data-analytics-journey/README.md

 4 Nov 2025 - free access week on Datacamp; took Associate Data Engineer in SQL; to learn SQL basics

+4 Nov 2025 - created an account on Github - i think will be important

 9 Nov 2025 - build a quick roadmap to streamline learning journey in data

 10 Nov 2025 - signed up Coursera to enrol in Google Data Analytics Professional Certification